Ben Younger

 Ben Younger (born October 7, 1972) is an American screenwriter and film director.

-Biography

-Early life and career
+Early life and education

 Younger was born in Brooklyn, and raised in a Modern Orthodox Jewish household in Eltingville, Staten Island and in Fair Lawn, New Jersey.
 He attended a yeshiva, before entering Queens College, part of the City University of New York, where he studied political science.
 While at university, he started performing comedy.

+Career

 After leaving university, he set his sights on a career in politics, taking on a role as a policy analyst for the New York City comptroller's office, where he served as a legislative aide to Alan Hevesi.
 After that, he successfully managed the State Assembly campaign for Queens Democrat Melinda Katz, becoming, at 21, the city's youngest ever campaign manager.

-Despite his success, Younger became disenchanted with politics, and by 1995 started to seek a creative outlet that would rekindle the excitement he felt as a stand-up comedian.
-He wrote and directed a short film,L & M, as well as working on a number of feature films as a grip, and directing music videos and commercials.
+He wrote and directed a short film, L & M, as well as working on a number of feature films as a grip, and directing music videos and commercials.